When our legs are swollen or we have other skin problems, our legs can sometimes become hot, inflamed (red) and tender.

+Remember that cellulitis is usually due to unmanaged swelling.
 If you normally wear a compression garment it might be too painful to wear during the infection.
 If it is, take it off – you can start wearing it again when the swelling and pain has reduced.
 You might need a different size stocking if the swelling has got worse during the infection.
+But it is important to return to this important therapy as soon as you can.
 The team that provide your compression care and treatment will want to know about the infection so they can arrange a review appointment and make sure you are wearing the right compression garment.

 Your legs can become dry during and after the infection so make sure you keep them moisturised.
 Using an unperfumed moisturiser is better for your skin.
 There may be blisters or wounds that need dressing or monitoring by a nursing team so keep an eye out for those.

 The British Lymphology Society (BLS) is a dynamic and innovative body providing a strong professional voice and support for those involved in the care and treatment of people with lymphoedema and related lymphatic disorders, including lipoedema.

 Find out more on the British Lymphology Society website

 Lymphoedema Support Network (LSN) is a national UK charity which provides information and support to people with lymphoedema.